-Students on the Quarterly Payment Plan are required to make their payment on Monday (including holidays; funds must be received by the university no later than Monday), one week prior to the first day of the academic term.
+Students on the Quarterly Payment Plan are required to make their payment on Monday (excluding holidays; funds must be received by the university no later than Tuesday of the holiday week), one week prior to the first day of the academic term.
 Students who pay after the due date will be subject to a \$75 Late Payment Fee.
 The Bursar will notify the student by email, with a copy to the University Registrar, that they will be dropped from their classes if the full payment for the quarter has not been made.